SpektraSystems/NetAppAzureQuickstart/README.md

 - Instant, writable data clones that consume no additional storage capacity
 - Ability to use multiple protocols (NFS, CIFS, and iSCSI) from the same storage system, at the same time

 With ONTAP Cloud on Azure, you can spin up a new enterprise-class data management system in minutes on the cloud.
-This Quick Start automatically sets up a SQL Server 2014 – NetApp ONTAP Cloud with SQL Server on Azure.
-Environment that receives its storage and enterprise-class data management capabilities from a NetApp ONTAP Cloud system running on Azure.
+This Quick Start automatically sets up a SQL Server 2014 – NetApp ONTAP Cloud with SQL Server on Azure environment that receives its storage and enterprise-class data management capabilities from a NetApp ONTAP Cloud system running on Azure.
 The Quick Start uses NetAPP OnCommand Cloud Manager to deploy and configure ONTAP Cloud.

 ## Template Solution Architecture